No matter how happy you are with your job, we're willing to bet that you have no love for your annual performance review.

 “You have the manager’s attention right then and there,” Theodorou explains.
 Say, “’Last time we spoke, these were the requirements to be eligible for this type of bonus.
 I fulfilled those requirements, so what do I need to do to achieve that bonus?’”

 Even if compensation isn’t directly tied to your company’s review process, you can initiate the conversation.
 Ask how you can grow within the company and what it will take to get to the next level.
 More often than not, this can lead to a discussion about money, he says.
-And that will ultimately leave you feeling like the prepping and practicing for your review was worthwhile.
+And that will leave you feeling like the prepping and practicing was worthwhile.